angelosalatino/cso-classifier/README.md

 ### v2.2
 In this version (release v2.2), we (i) updated the requirements needed to run the classifier, (ii) removed all unnecessary warnings, and (iii) enabled multiprocessing.
 In particular, we removed all useless requirements that were installed in development mode, by cleaning the _requirements.txt_ file.

 When computing certain research papers, the classifier display warnings raised by the [kneed library](https://pypi.org/project/kneed/).
-Since the classifier can automatically adapt to such warnings, we decided to hide them and prevent users from being concerned about such outcome.
+Since the classifier can automatically adapt to such warnings, we decided to hide them and prevent users from being concerned about such an outcome.

-This version of the classifier provides improved **scalablibility** through multiprocessing.
+This version of the classifier provides improved **scalability** through multiprocessing.
 Once the number of workers is set (i.e. num_workers >= 1), each worker will be given a copy of the CSO Classifier with a chunk of the corpus to process.
 Then, the results will be aggregated once all processes are completed.
 Please be aware that this function is only available in batch mode.
 See section [Classifying in batch mode (BM)](#classifying-in-batch-mode-bm) for more details.

 Download from:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3241490.svg)](https://doi.org/10.5281/zenodo.3241490)

 ### v2.1
 This new release (version v2.1) makes the CSO Classifier more scalable.
 Compared to its previous version (v2.0), the classifier relies on a cached word2vec model which connects the words within the model vocabulary directly with the CSO topics.
 Thanks to this cache, the classifier is able to quickly retrieve all CSO topics that could be inferred by given tokens, speeding up the processing time.
-In addition, this cache is lighter (~64M) compared to the actual word2vec model (~366MB), which allows to save additional time at loading time.
+In addition, this cache is lighter (~64M) compared to the actual word2vec model (~366MB), which allows saving additional time at loading time.

-Thanks to this improvement the CSO Classifier is around 24x faster and can be easily run on large corpus of scholarly data.
+Thanks to this improvement the CSO Classifier is around 24x faster and can be easily run on a large corpus of scholarly data.

 Download from: